 One way for appliance manufacturers to market their products to designers and consumers is by sponsoring kitchen design contests.
-Wolf does it and and so does Miele, which just announced this year’s winner – a hyper-sleek kitchen in a Deco District high rise.
-Minimalist kitchens vary in terms of their adherence to flatness, simplicity and the way various surfaces are used, which creates an inevitable tension between what shows and what’s hidden.
+Wolf does it and and so does Miele, which just announced this year’s winner – a hyper-sleek minimalist galley kitchen in a Deco District high rise.
+Minimalist kitchens vary in terms of their adherence to flatness, simplicity and the way various surfaces are used.
+Often that creates tension between what shows and what’s hidden.
 In this kitchen, by Esteban Cruces and Lisette Aragon, less definitely is deemed to be more.
 Even the proverbial kitchen table is barely there because you must look very closely to see it.
 Built completely of glass, it’s an extension of the Calacatta marble-clad island.
 Everything else is concealed behind floor to ceiling pantry wall cabinets including most of the essential appliances.

 Miele’s major appliances are favored by modern architects because they can be installed flush or concealed behind panels.
-The white cabinet wall holds a refrigerator, 18-inch freezer, two ovens and refrigerated wine storage.
+The white cabinet wall holds a refrigerator, 18-inch freezer, two ovens and wine storage refrigerator.
 It’s difficult to tell whether floors are marble or porcelain tile but the large format and polish helps create an aura of spaciousness in what’s basically a galley set up.